carone1/fuel_xtremio/doc/source/test-plan.rst

 1) Verify that there aren’t any alerts on the XtremIO dashboard

 .. image:: images/xtremio-mgmt-state.png
+	:width: 70%

-1) Ensure all h/w indicator are in a good state
+2) Ensure all h/w indicator are in a good state

 .. image:: images/xtremio-hw-state.png
+	:width: 70%

 Product compatibility matrix
 ----------------------------